How to perform a great audition

 How Birmingham School of Acting's audition process works

 If your application is successful, you will be invited to an audition, an interview or both, depending on the course you've applied for.

-MA Acting: The British Tradition||£46|
+|MFA Acting: The British Tradition||£46|

 For the Recall Audition, dates will be allocated as and when a candidate passes the Initial Audition (you will be informed of the result within five working days of your Initial Audition).

 There is an audition/interview for MA Professional Voice Practice, however, as this is relatively short, there is no audition fee for this.